Locations:

 Whether your vagina hurts a little or a lot, you shouldn’t just ignore it.
 The pain could be coming from your actual vagina (the internal organ) or from the labia and skin that form your vulva (your outside genitalia).

 “Many people think it’s all the same thing,” says women’s health specialist, Jessica Strasburg, MD.
 “To a lot of people, your vagina includes the vagina and the vulva.
-But the cause of these types of pain are very different.
+But the causes of these types of pain are very different.
 And while your mind may go straight to cancer, that’s rarely a cause.”

-So where does that leave you?
+So, where does that leave you?
 Dr. Strasburg explains what may be causing your vaginal pain.

 What does vaginal pain feel like?